c# Remove Errorprovider from Control [SOLVED!]

 Error Display Using Custom Components

 If you prefer a more customized approach, you can create your own error display components.
 These components can be designed to align with your application’s visual aesthetics and provide tailored error handling.
-This approach gives you full control over the error display mechanism.
+This will give you full control over the error display mechanism.

 Implementing Data Annotation